-The band was recently selected from a deep pool of applicants to perform at the 2014 North Central Divisional Conference of the College Band Director's National Association in Muncie, Indiana.
+The band has been selected to perform at the 2014 North Central Regional Conference of the College Band Director's National Association in Muncie, Indiana.
 This honor follows an invitation to perform at the 2013 Iowa Bandmasters Association Conference in Des Moines and an international tour to Iceland and Norway.

 Composed by Ron Nelson

 Listen to sample